Thoughts on Motivation Management

 p-values comparing Sluggers before and after the ban.
 The red line is our confidence interval.
 Any bars below the red line indicate that metric is statistically different before and after the Shift

-To see others of my recent sports analytic posts:
+To see categories of my sports analytic posts, pick one of the below: